rOpenGov/giscoR/README.md

 ### API data packages

+`eurostat` package (<https://ropengov.github.io/eurostat/>).
+This is another API package that provides access to open data from Eurostat.

 `wbstats` (<https://nset-ornl.github.io/wbstats/>) is an interesting R API packages that provides access to [The World Bank Data](https://data.worldbank.org/) API.